adecourcy/Peptide-Reconstruction/README.md

 The goal of this program is to discover new peptides.
 In this case, a peptide is a short protien, made up of a linear chain of amino acids.
 We are generally dealing with 20 amino acids.
 Each can be represented by a single letter and a mass:

 ![AminoAcids](images/AminoAcid.png)

+Let's say we have a peptide, and went want to know its structure (i.e. what amino acids it is made of).
+Unfortunately, we can't observe this directly.
+But what we can do is break the peptide into many pieces, observe the mass of each piece, and try to reconstruct the peptide from those masses.
+That's essentially where mass spectrometry comes into play.

+Let's say we have a peptide, LAQPK, and we put it into a mass spectrometer (we'll actually be putting multiple copies of the same peptide into the spectrometer).
+What we get out of the other end is a set of masses the instrument observed, and intensity of the mass (roughly how sure the instrument is that this is a "correct" mass rather than noise, but that is actually an very in accurate statment).
+The set of mass correspond to "fragments" of the peptide: